carsoncole/scout-popcorn/README.md

 Corn Cub also provides comprehensive management tools, including an Income Statement, Balance Sheet, Take Order Purchase Order and Final BSA Settlement Form.
 It also notifies your Unit Treasurer every time a bank deposit is made from Popcorn sales.

+## Features

+- Corncub can be used for one or more Scout units.
+If only for one unit, set `config.allow_for_multiple_units` to `true`.

+- Bank deposits will result in notification emails being sent out to the Treasurer email address on a Unit.

 ## Installation

 This is a Ruby on Rails application.
 Simply `bundle install` will install dependencies and then `Rails server` will launch the application.